Table of contents

 Enable or disable agent self-protection

-The agent self-protection feature is available for agents on Windows, Linux, and macOS.
+The agent self-protection is available for agents on Windows, Linux, and macOS.

 Agent self-protection prevents local users from tampering with the agent.
 When enabled, if a user tries to tamper with the agent, a message such as "Removal or modification of this application is prohibited by its security settings" or "You don’t have permission to rename the item DSAService.app" is displayed.